pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - You can draw on human intuition to understand why they correctly heard a rapidly spoken utterance when your system didn’t.
 - You can use human-level performance on rapidly spoken speech as a desired performance target.

-More generally, so long as there are dev set examples where humans are right and your algorithm is wrong, then many of the techniques described earlier will apply.
+More generally, so long as there are dev set examples where humans are right and your algorithm is wrong, then many of the techniques described will apply.
 This is true even if, averaged over the entire dev/test set, your performance is already surpassing human-level performance.

 There are many important machine learning applications where machines surpass human level performance.
 For example, machines are better at predicting movie ratings, how long it takes for a delivery car to drive somewhere, or whether to approve loan applications.
 Only a subset of techniques apply once humans have a hard time identifying examples that the algorithm is clearly getting wrong.
 Consequently, progress is usually slower on problems where machines already surpass human-level performance, while progress is faster when machines are still trying to catch up to humans.